What Are The Upsides and Downside of an In-House Home Sale AKA Pocket Listing?

 In a standard home sale, the listing agent will list the home on the multiple listing service (MLS), which is where the vast majority of buyers and real estate agents search for properties to buy.

 Instead of advertising to the market that your home is for sale and you are looking for buyers, the transaction happens in-house with a buyer the listing agent finds.
 Essentially, only you, your agent, and the buyer that the agent finds know about the sale.

 The perfect example of an attempt to have an in-house sale by a real estate agent is when you see a real estate sign that says, “coming soon.”
 A coming soon listing is not officially on the market in regular marketing channels, but the agent is attempting to find a buyer none the less.

-When discussing this subject, however, the term “in-house,” can be a bit misleading.
-Lots of people in the real estate industry consider an in-house sale to be one where the company marketing the property has the listing side and the selling side of the transaction.
+When discussing this subject, however, the term “in-house” can be a bit misleading.
+Many people in the real estate industry consider an in-house sale to be where the company marketing the property has the listing side and the transaction’s selling side.
 It does not necessarily mean that the listing agent also brought the buyer.

 Confused yet?
 Don’t be – you are going to see the pros and cons of an in-house sale very quickly.
 In most cases, the downsides significantly outweigh any upsides when the property is not exposed to everyone.
 Pocket listings are almost always a disservice to a home seller.
 So when referring to “in-house” sales I’m referring to no cooperation with outside agencies.

 NAR Just Banned Pocket Listings!

 Want to know something really telling?
 The National Association of Realtors just banned the practice of pocket listings.
 As someone who is always looking out for their client’s best interests, this makes perfect sense!